vpelss/Space-Nerds-In-Space-Appimage/README.md

 Note: It is easiest to start in a Linux terminal.
 Making a launchable icon is possible, but will vary depending on your gui.

 - Download
-- open a terminal at the file path
+- in a terminal run the following

 ```